Skip to main content

 Fr.
 Haig’s teaching, along with his intellectual attainments, contributions to education, and steadfast commitment to the ideals of scholarship and service earned him Loyola’s prestigious John Henry Newman Medal at the University’s Commencement Exercises in 2018.

 “At its best, Jesuit, liberal arts education is engaging and interactive, and it nurtures in students a genuine intellectual curiosity.
 Fr.
-Haig had the gift of bringing that to life in the classroom,” said Cheryl Moore-Thomas, Ph.D., NCC, provost and vice president for academic affairs.
+Haig had the gift of bringing that to life in the classroom,” said Cheryl Moore-Thomas, Ph.D., provost and vice president for academic affairs.
 “He was passionate about physics—and especially astronomy—and he was even more passionate about awakening a love of learning among his students.”

 Fr.
 Haig’s research was focused on theoretical physics, nuclear structure, elementary particle physics, and cosmology, and he shared his enthusiasm for the wonder of the natural world with his students.
 At his Jubilee celebration in 2010, Fr.
 Haig said in his remarks, “To study physics is to look at a universe that is an explosive world of extravagant spontaneity, a reality bursting with variety and overwhelming originality, a fullness overflowing with a multiplicity of the unexpected and the astonishing.”